asmaemou/asmaemou/README.md

-- 🔭 I’m currently doing my master on computer science at WSU (wichita state university) Kansas,USA
+- 🔭 I’m currently doing my PhD at WSU (wichita state university) Kansas,USA

-- 🌱 I’m currently preparing for an upcoming internship by doing leetcode problems.
+- 🌱 I’m working on detecting damage building from natural disaster from deep learning models

 - 👨‍💻 All of my projects are available in GitHub